 Williams, located about 90 km (50 miles) south of the Grand Canyon, hosts an old-fashioned Fourth of July celebration with parades, ice cream, and barbeque.
 A historic railroad small town has one of the longest parades in Northern Arizona.
 Festivities also include a chili cook-off, antique car and tractor show, and team roping competition.
 The day ends with spectacular fireworks.

 4th of July Celebration in Tusayan (unconfirmed in 2021)

 The town of Tusayan, south of the entrance to the park, hosts a Fourth of July Parade followed by festivities, fun activities, and a laser show.

 The town of Page located near the East Rim of Grand Canyon offers plenty of things to do like kayaking or boating on Lake Powell, hiking in Antelope Canyon and other scenic locations.
-Page is known for its large 4th of July parade, pancake breakfast, and fireworks at 9 pm at the Lake Powell National Golf Course.
+Page is known for its large 4th of July parade at 10 am, pancake breakfast, and fireworks at 9 pm at the Lake Powell National Golf Course.